Taylor Bernosky is a

 Harris Kittner is a

-sophomore pursuing a Bachelor of Science in Mathematics with a Concentration in
+junior pursuing a Bachelor of Science in Mathematics with a Concentration in

 Statistics.
 He plans on minoring in Physics.
 His aspirations are to attain a PhD

 in either Mechanical Engineering or some form of Mathematics.
 When outside of

 school, he umpires baseball and enjoys playing sports such as basketball and

 wiffleball with his friends.
 Harris has experience working with others, as he

 worked as a camp counselor for the past four summers.
 He again looks forward to